salleuska/SBM_PPMx/README.md

 - cohesion function for continuous covariate (derived from normal distribution)
 - cohesion function for covariates defined on a circle
 - weighted cohesion function

+## Notes on simulation ideas

+We would like to modify